Morgan Woodward

 Thomas Morgan Woodward (September 16, 1925 – February 22, 2019) was an American actor who is best known for his recurring role as Marvin "Punk" Anderson on the television soap opera Dallas and for his portrayal of Boss Godfrey, the sunglasses-wearing "man with no eyes", in the 1967 film Cool Hand Luke.
 On TV, he was a familiar guest star on cowboy shows.
-On the long-running Western Gunsmoke, he played 16 different characters in 19 episodes (including a pair of two-part stories), the most such appearances of any actor on the show.
+On the long-running Western Gunsmoke, he played 16 different characters in 19 episodes (including a pair of two-part stories), second only to Victor French (23) for most appearances of any actor on the show.
 He also had a recurring role on The Life and Legend of Wyatt Earp.

 Early years

 Woodward was born in Fort Worth, Texas, the third of five sons of Dr. Valin Woodward and his wife, Frances McKinley.
 He grew up in Arlington, Texas, graduating from high school in 1944.
 After serving in the U.S. Army Air Corps during World War II, he enrolled at North Texas Agriculture College, where he was active in the theater.
 He graduated in 1948 with a bachelor's of business administration in finance.
 He attended law school at the University of Texas at Austin.
 During that time, he hosted a local radio talk show and sang with a barbershop quartet and a dance band.